ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/basic_demo/README.md

 **a.
 Add a Database Column**

-We've already added a database column (see Appendix); acquire it as follows:
+We've already created a revised database with a new column `Pruduct.CarbonNeutral` (see Appendix); acquire it as follows:

 1. Copy `customizations/db.sqlite` over `database/db.sqlite`

 &nbsp;

 **b.
 Rebuild the project, preserving customizations**

+In your IDE terminal window:

 ```bash
 cd ..  #  project parent directory